Should You Redesign Your Website?

-Here are eight tell-tale signs its time for an upgrade.
+Here are eight tell-tale signs it’s time for a website redesign upgrade.

 Your website is the single most important digital asset you have.
 It’s your home address on the internet, most people’s first impression of you, and (if you’ve built it right) a powerful lead generation tool.
 Nothing turns off a potential customer quicker than a website that’s slow, out of date, or difficult to navigate.